-If you haven’t already done so, here’s where you can set up your Campus Connection, NDSU Electronic ID, and NDSU Email accounts.
+If you haven’t already done so, set up your ND University System (Campus Connection) account and your NDSU Electronic ID account.
 To set up these accounts, you’ll need your student ID number, which was included in your admission letter.

-If you submitted your FAFSA by February 1, your financial aid award notice will be mailed and emailed to you beginning early March, and will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.
-If you have not submitted your FAFSA, visit www.fafsa.gov to learn more.
+To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA) form at studentaid.gov/fafsa.
+While NDSU's FAFSA priority deadline is February 1, it can be submitted at any time.
+Once the FAFSA form has been submitted, your financial aid award notice will be mailed and emailed to you beginning in early March.
+Award notices will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.

 3. Make housing selections

-All first-year students and transfer students starting within one year of high school graduation, are guaranteed housing through our live-on requirement.
-Other transfer students may elect to live on campus and have several housing options from which to choose.
+All first-year students and transfer students starting within one year of high school graduation, are guaranteed housing through our On-Campus Living Requirement.
+Other transfer students may elect to live on campus, and have several housing options from which to choose.
 You must apply for housing to receive an assigned hall and room.
 Visit Residence Life’s website to apply and check out the latest information on roommate selection, room assignments and the move-in process.

 8. Submit your immunization records

 NDSU requires all enrolled students to submit immunization documentation for MMR and Meningitis ACWY to Student Health Service.
 Please see the Student Health Service website for more information on these requirements, how to submit your records and resources for finding your records.
 Deadlines to submit your immunization records are as follows depending on the semester you start at NDSU: